 Australian sanctions laws implement both United Nations Security Council (UNSC) sanctions and Australia’s autonomous sanctions.

 Australia also imposes sanctions on some dealings with certain countries and individuals to support its foreign policy objectives.
-Autonomous sanctions are implemented under the Autonomous Sanctions Act 2011 (Cth) and the Australian Autonomous Sanctions Regulations 2011 and other related regulations.
+Autonomous sanctions are implemented under the Autonomous Sanctions Act 2011 (Cth) and the Autonomous Sanctions Regulations 2011 (Cth) and other related regulations.
 DFAT also administers these sanctions.
-Australian autonomous sanctions regimes may supplement UNSC sanctions regimes, or be separate from them.
+Australian autonomous sanctions regimes may supplement UNSC sanctions regimes or impose sanctions without reference to any United Nations (UN) decision.
 Sanctions measures vary for each sanctions regime and may include general prohibitions on:

 - making a ‘sanctioned supply’ of ‘export sanctioned goods’;